-Due to you will spend two nights in the village, you will have the opportunity to learn more about the local culture such the fishing activities, the education, health and how village life connect to the river.
+You will spend two nights in the village where you will have the opportunity to learn more about the local culture such as the fishing activities, the education, health and how village life connect to the river.

 100% of our profit go back to community development.

 At 8:00AM, meet at Le Tonle Training Restaurant and meet your English-speaking guide.
-He will give you the pre-tour orientation.
-In the pre-tour orientation you will give some information about the tour, Kratie town, the Mekong River and home stay at Koh Phdao.
+He will give you the pre-tour orientation with informations about the tour, Kratie town, the Mekong River and the home stay at Koh Phdao.

 Next, everyone gets on a local Remorque, (Khmer TukTuk) and travels to Thma Krae village which is famous for making sticky rice roasted in bamboo called Kralan in Khmer.
 Nhem, or fish paté, is also produced in the village.
 Your guide will introduce you to how they are made and how this small business enterprise helps the local people.